nasa/astrobee/localization/sparse_mapping/build_map.md

 ### Registration in the MGTF

 A set of 10 registration points were measured in the MGTF with the
-\subpage total_station.
+\ref total_station.
 They are in the file:

     $ASTROBEE_SOURCE_PATH/localization/sparse_mapping/mgtf_registration.txt